JWarmenhoven/ISLR-python/README.md

 </UL>
 <A href='http://nbviewer.ipython.org/github/JWarmenhoven/ISL-python/blob/master/Notebooks/Python%20module%20versions.ipynb'>(Module versions used)</A>

-I thought it would be a good way to learn more about Machine Learning in Python by creating these notebooks.
+It was a good way to learn more about Machine Learning in Python by creating these notebooks.
 I created some of the figures/tables of the chapters and worked through some LAB sections.
 At certain points I realize that it may look like I tried too hard to make the output identical to the tables and R-plots in the book.
 But I did this to explore some details of the libraries mentioned above (mostly matplotlib).
 Note that this repository is <STRONG>not a tutorial</STRONG> and that you probably should have a copy of the book to follow along.
 Suggestions for improvement and help with unsolved issues are welcome!<P>
 For an advanced treatment of these topics see Hastie et al. (2009)

 #####References: